Infection spread for the frog model on trees: Proofs of the main results

-Now, let $V_t$ be the number of visits to the root by time~$t$ in the usual frog model.
-Since $U_t$ is stochastically smaller than the corresponding statistic in the nonbacktracking frog model on $\TT_d$ (recall its definition from Section~\ref{sec:nonbacktracking}), \thref{cor:time.change} shows there exists $C=C(d)$ such that $\P[V_{Ct}< U_t]\to 0$ as $t\to\infty$.
+Now, let $V_{t}$ be the number of visits to the root by time~$t$ in the usual frog model.
+Since $U_{t}$ is stochastically smaller than the corresponding statistic in the nonbacktracking frog model on $\TT _{d}$ (recall its definition from Section~\ref{sec:nonbacktracking}), Proposition~$ \ref{cor:time.change}$ shows there exists $C=C(d)$ such that $\P [V_{Ct}< U_{t}]\to 0$ as $t\to \infty $.
 With \eqref{eq:U_t.bound}, this shows that

 Choosing $c$ appropriately in \eqref{eq:strong.rec}, this completes the proof. \end{proof}